microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/Pages/Enable Customer Success.md

 ## Enable Customer Success

 ### [Well-Architected Framework Academy](/PartnerResources/skilling/microsoft-infrastructure-academy/waf)
-The Well-Architected Framework Academy guides you through the best practices and principles for designing and operating reliable, secure, efficient, and cost-effective solutions on Azure.
+The Well-Architected Framework Academy guides you through the best practices and principles for designing and operating reliable, secure, cost-effective, and efficient solutions on Azure.
 Explore the five pillars of the framework, design areas, and more.

 ### [Cloud Adoption Framework Academy](/PartnerResources/skilling/microsoft-infrastructure-academy/cloud-adoption-framework)
 The Cloud Adoption Framework Academy teaches you how to use the Cloud Adoption Framework, a proven methodology for planning and implementing your cloud journey.
 Dive into cloud adoption strategy, cloud migration and innovation scenarios, and cloud governance and management disciplines.